-In response to the growing demand for renewable energy credits (RECs) as carbon offsets, the Centre for Resource Solutions (CRS), which administers the Green-e program, is reviewing its renewable energy standards and has created a separate verification standard to qualify projects as carbon offsets.
-The proposed new standards are distinct from the current Green-e offerings and address criteria for additionality, the avoidance of double-counting and quality assurance.
-Version 2.0 became available for stakeholder comment on 17 April, 2007 (Green-e 2007).
+In response to the growing demand for renewable energy credits (RECs) as carbon offsets, the Centre for Resource Solutions (CRS), which administers the Green-e program, has reviewed its renewable energy standards and created a separate verification standard to qualify projects as carbon offsets.
+The new standards are distinct from the current Green-e offerings and address criteria for additionality, the avoidance of double-counting and quality assurance.
+The Green-e Climate Standard was approved by the Green-e Governance Board June 19th, 2007 (Green-e 2007).